zonemaster/zonemaster-backend/docs/Installation.md

 If you have followed the installation instructions for Zonemaster::Backend above, you should be able to use the
 API on localhost port 5000 as below.
-The command requires that `curl` is installed.
+The command requires that `curl` and `jq` are installed.

 ```sh
 cd `perl -MFile::ShareDir -le 'print File::ShareDir::dist_dir("Zonemaster-Backend")'`